 The trouble is that printing money in order to finance current expenditures is like taking drugs: it takes more and more to achieve the same effect.

-So it seemingly makes no sense that Trump would apply the same solutions for rich America that were adopted by the late Robert Mugabe in Zimbabwe, which has become famous for $100 trillion bills, and where inflation even today is running at 500% and the only thing that seems to be working is a few banana farms .
+So it seemingly makes no sense that Trump would apply the same solutions for rich America that were adopted by the late Robert Mugabe in Zimbabwe, which has become famous for $100 trillion bills, and where inflation even today and the only thing that seems to be working is .

 The Zimbabwe Economic Model

-The idea that Robert Mugabe would emerge as America’s monetary policy mentor was first suggested as a joke nearly a decade ago by Marc Faber, publisher of the Gloom, Boom & Doom Report.
+The idea that Robert Mugabe would emerge as America’s monetary policy mentor as a joke nearly a decade ago by Marc Faber, publisher of the Gloom, Boom & Doom Report.

 But politicians, even disparate figures like Trump and Mugabe, are a unique breed and in many ways have more in common with each other than with the people they lead.

 It thus makes sense to compare the challenges that Trump inherited with those that Mugabe faced.

 Rising government spending characterized by apparent initial successes